julianburr/sketch-test-inspector/README.md

 Because sketchtool makes it easy to get information about a certain file, or to run a certain plugin command in sketch, but its quite hard to do both.
 This helper library is build on top of sketchtool (which comes with every Sketch version) to overcome these difficulties.

+## NOTE: Problems with async

+I couldn't find a proper way yet to ensure a plugin command has fished, in order to use it as reference when to save the document and resolve the promise returned by the `runPluginCommand` and `runScript` methods.
+So, for now as a quick fix, I just use timeouts, which will work as long as you don't have any long running processes in your script.

+I am currently working on an alternative handling and happy for any ideas 😊

 ## Getting started

 ```bash